Magelang: Rafting

 There is white water rafting on the Elo River, located in the district of Magelang.
-The Elo River disgorges from Mount Merbabu, Mount Telomoyo and Mount Ungaran, so it is not affected by the flow of volcanic material from Mount Merapi.
-The river is ideal for white water rafting because the characters of flow and flooding are relatively stable, so it is relatively safe to be forded in both the dry and rainy seasons.
+The Elo River disgorges from Mount Merbabu, Mount Telomoyo, and Mount Ungaran, so it is not affected by the flow of volcanic material from Mount Merapi.
+The river is ideal for white water rafting because the characteristics of flow and flooding are relatively stable, so it is relatively safe to be forded in both the dry and rainy seasons.
 Running rafting chosen difficulty level (grade) maximum III + and suitable for families.
-The track has a length of about 12.5 km and reached in 2.5 – 3 hours rafting.
+The track has a length of about 12.5 km and is reached in 2.5 – 3 hours of rafting.

 Museums

 A number of the town's buildings from the Dutch East Indies era have become heritage landmarks.
-The Karesidenan Kedu building, is now known as Museum Kamar Pengabdian Diponegoro, where Prince Diponegoro was arrested by the Dutch colonial government during the Java War (1825–1830).
+The Karesidenan Kedu building is now known as Museum Kamar Pengabdian Diponegoro, where Prince Diponegoro was arrested by the Dutch colonial government during the Java War (1825–1830).
 The chair on which the Prince sat remains in the museum.
 A fingernail, believed to be Diponegoro's, remains on the arm of the chair.
 A statue in his honour stands in Magelang's town square.